visa for bali

 Online application

-Indonesia has simplified its visa process through the e-Visa (electronic visa) system, which allows eligible travellers to apply for a visa to visit Bali entirely online, before arrival.
-This is particularly convenient for:
+Indonesia has simplified its visa process through the e-Visa (electronic visa) system, which allows eligible travellers to apply online for a visa to visit Bali and obtain visa upon arrival.

 Steps for Online Application: